ganeshkatla355/performancetool/Readme.md

-# Deployment on Vercel

-## Steps

-1. Push your code to GitHub (or GitLab/Bitbucket).
-2. Go to [Vercel](https://vercel.com/) and import your repository.
-3. Set the environment variable `ANTHROPIC_API_KEY` in the Vercel dashboard (Project Settings > Environment Variables).
-4. Deploy!
-Vercel will detect the configuration and build both the frontend and backend.

-## Notes
-- The backend API is deployed as a serverless function from `server.js`.
-- The frontend is built from the Vite React app in `src/` and served from the `dist/` directory.
-- Do **not** commit secrets to `.env`; use the Vercel dashboard for production secrets.
 # SchoolCafe Testing Tool

 Comprehensive suite for HTTP performance testing, SQL performance testing, AI-powered PR reviews, and React code reviews.